As an Amazon Associate we earn from qualifying purchases.

 There are two types of carnitas here in San Diego.
 The first is traditional wet style carnitas, which is pulled straight out of the juices and fat that it was cooked in.
 The second is the crispy kind, which takes the first type and fries it up for more texture.

-Our Approach to Carnitas
+My Approach to Carnitas

-To make it fast we’re going to be using a pressure cooker to make our pork carnitas recipe.
+To make it fast I’m going to be using a pressure cooker to make my pork carnitas recipe.
 As you may know, water boils at 212°F. You may also know from chemistry or from experience that water boils at lower temperatures up in the mountains and on airplanes.
 This is all due to air pressure, which is what keeps water in a liquid state.
 The lower the air pressure, the easier it is to turn water to steam.

-You may also recall from our oven-baked chicken recipe that water limits the temperature you can cook at since it absorbs heat energy on its way to transforming into steam.
+You may also recall from my oven-baked chicken recipe that water limits the temperature you can cook at since it absorbs heat energy on its way to transforming into steam.
 All this to say, if you are cooking something in a water-based solution, it will not get much hotter than 212°F.